 - It is great in growing your business and increasing revenue.
 Over 40% of business revenue is captured by organic traffic.
-SEO puts your website out there and attract visitors which you can, in turn, convert into paying customers.
+SEO puts your website out there and attracts visitors which you can, in turn, convert into paying customers.

 - It can be free, so you don’t need to shell out a good part of your marketing budget to gain more visitors and increase user engagement.